verse-lab/greta/test/grammars/G0/G0a000-E2E-PnP.md

 * Trivial states: { cond_expr }

-### Step 4: Interact with user to collect preferences
+### UI 1 - Step 4: Interact with user to collect preferences

 * Based on the user preference, collect $O_{tmp}$:
   { <(MUL, 2), -1>, <(IF, 5), 0>, <(MUL, 2), -1>, <(IF, 3), 0> }